Rishabh5752/Pneumonia-Diagnosis-in-Chest-X-ray-Images-/README.md

 Description: The dataset is organized into 3 folders (train, test, val) and contains subfolders for each image category (Pneumonia/Normal).
 There are 5,863 X-Ray images (JPEG) and 2 categories (Pneumonia/Normal).

 Chest X-ray images (anterior-posterior) were selected from retrospective cohorts of pediatric patients of one to five years old from Guangzhou Women and Children’s Medical Center, Guangzhou.
-All chest X-ray imaging was performed as part of patients’ routine clinical care.
+All chest X-ray imaging was performed as part of the patient’s routine clinical care.

 Model